revsic/AntiDebugging/README.md

 ## VEH Checker, DR Register Resetter

 VEH Debugger use Vectored Exception Handler.
-Verify that VEH is set
+Verify that VEH is set.
+Check the `fourth bit (ProcessUsingVEH)` of the `PEB`'s `CrossProcessFlags(+0x50)`.
+If ProcessUsingVEH bit is set, then VEH is being used.

 ```cpp
 NtQueryInformationProcess(hProcess, ProcessBasicInformation, &pbi, sizeof(pbi), &ReturnLength);